celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 ### Nexmo

 Click the balance in the top-left to go to [Billing and Payments](https://dashboard.nexmo.com/billing-and-payments), where you can add funds.
-It is strongly recommended that you enable auto-reload to avoid failing to deliver SMS when your funds are exhausted.
+It is strongly recommended that you use a credit or debit card (as opposed to other forms of payment) as you will then be able to enable `Auto reload`.
+You should also enable `Low balance alerts`.
+Both of these will help avoid failing to deliver SMS when your funds are exhausted.

 Under [Your Numbers](https://dashboard.nexmo.com/your-numbers), create a US number and ensure that is enabled for SMS.